On January 21, 1977, "Pink Floyd" released their tenth studio album, "Animals".

 The idea for the album was conceived by Roger Waters, who was born around the time the book was released.
 Waters took the idea from Orwell's book, adapted it to the time and place, and developed it into an anti-capitalist musical protest, that serves as a mirror to British society and is a kind of counter to the punk revolution that took place in England at the time.

 This album for the most part is a Roger Waters solo project, which in a sense symbolizes the beginning of the end of "Pink Floyd" as a band.
-All of the songs on the album were written by Waters except for "Dogs" co-written with David Gilmour, while Rick Wright and Nick Mason serving as studio session players.
+All of the songs on the album were written by Waters except for "Dogs" co-written with David Gilmour, while Richard Wright and Nick Mason serving as studio session players.

-What helped Waters to take over the creative side, was the fact that at the time keyboardist Rick Wright became a shadow of himself, due to The dissolution of his marriage and a his heavy drug addiction.
+What helped Waters to take over the creative side, was the fact that at the time keyboardist Richard Wright became a shadow of himself, due to The dissolution of his marriage and a his heavy drug addiction.
 Waters recognized Wright's weakness and immediately filled the vacuum with an almost complete dominance that hovered over the whole creative process.

 This "takeover" by Waters even influenced the musical style of the album.
-In the absence of Rick Wright who pulled the band in the Progressive direction, this album is more inclined in the Rock direction.
+In the absence of Richard Wright who pulled the band in the Progressive direction, this album is more inclined in the Rock direction.

 The musical piece on this album is divided into five parts, with Waters introducing us to the main characters who will star in the story of the act.